EverOnward15/Life_guidance/README.md

 # Life_guidance
 Personal demonstration website.

 This is a working site built on Bootstrap.
-Please note Github doesn't render it properly - possibly because I downloaded bootstrap-related filed locally, instead of adding a source link in index.html page.
-The dependency breaks.
+Please note it's a work in progress.
+It was built for desktops in mind and needs a bit more tweaking to be fully mobile-friendly, imo.

-You can download the files and run them on a local server (I used WAMP).
+We'll be turning this into our own full-fledged site in the near future :)